jgpc42/insn/README.md

 </dependency>
 ```

-JDK versions 8 to 14 and Clojure versions 1.7 to 1.10 are currently supported.
+JDK versions 8 to 14 and Clojure versions 1.7 to 1.10 are currently [supported][ci].
 </details>

 ### What is it?